StephenOTT/GitHub-Time-Tracking/README.md

 GitHub-Time-Tracking
 ===========================

-Ruby app that analyzes GitHub Issue Comments, Milestones, and Code Commit Messages for Time Tracking and Budget Tracking information
+Ruby app that analyzes GitHub Issue Comments, Milestones, and Code Commit Messages for Time Tracking and Budget Tracking information.

+GitHub-Time-Tracking is designed to offer maximum flexibility in the way you use GitHub to track your time and budgets, but provide a time and budget syntax that is intuitive to use and read.
+Any emoji that is used was specifically chosen to be intuitive to its purpose.
+Of course you can choose your own set of Emoji if you do not like the predefined ones.

+**If you like GitHub-Time-Tracking, but sure to check out GitHub-Analytics: https://github.com/StephenOTT/GitHub-Analytics**

 ## Usage Patterns